-One of the most common questions we’re asked by our member organisations with a role to fill is if there is a difference between internships and volunteer roles.
+One of the most common questions we’re asked by our members with a role to fill is if there is a difference between internships and volunteer roles?

 The answer is a resounding yes.

 The Centre’s Volunteer Referral Service Manager, Avril Samuels, said it is important for member organisations to know the difference between an internship and a volunteer placement because there can be legal consequences if a role as incorrectly advertised as an internship.